Endermanbugzjfc/JunkBayCommando/README.md

 ## Naming
-將軍澳 (Junk Bay), pronounced as Tseung Kwan O, which that the first two syllables refer to the word General in Cantonese. sub-city in Hong Kong. 將軍 meaning
+將軍澳 (Junk Bay), pronounced as Tseung Kwan O, which that the first two syllables refer to the word General in Cantonese.

-"general", and this name always shows up in my mind whenever I think of
+Being the name of a sub-city in Hong Kong, it always shows up in my mind whenever I think of
 Commando.

+*By the way, the Commando in repository name is for publicity.
+[This]() is the library's official name.*

 This repository contains a basic example of a modern PocketMine-MP plugin, and a handful of the API features.